neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

  - If the password is shared you can only use cse types which support sharing
  - If the password is shared you can not hide the password
  - If the password is not hidden and should be moved to a hidden folder, it will be moved to the default folder instead
+ - If the password has tags and you want to remove all tags, you need to submit an array with one invalid tag id
+ - If the folder uuid is invalid or does not exist, the base folder uuid will be used instead
+ - If the `edited` argument is "0" or missing, the timestamp from the last revision will be used
+ - If the `edited` time is in the future, the current time will be used
+ - If the `tags` argument is empty or missing, no changes will be made
+ - If the `tags` argument contains invalid tag ids, they will be ignored
  - You can assign hidden tags to a not hidden password, but they will not be visible.
    Therefore another client might remove the tag by accident